A Parenting Plan enforces custody and visitation

 In a divorce, child custody and visitation are often the most difficult issues to settle.
 Every parent wants to spend as much time with their children as possible.
 As a parent, you want to know your visitation and custody rights will be respected and you will be able to see your children and stay involved in their lives.
 In Washington divorce law, the Parenting Plan is the legal document that details and enforces custody and visitation.

-The most difficult problems arise when one of the parents is using the child custody and visitation as weapon to punish the other spouse, a means to obtain unreasonable support, or avoid paying support.
+The most difficult problems arise when one of the parents is using the child custody and visitation as a weapon to punish the other spouse, a means to obtain unreasonable support or to avoid paying support.
 These ulterior motives can inflame what should be a reasonable process.
 This is not the time to cave in and hope to fix things down the road.
 The improper ulterior motives have to be identified and proven before they become accepted fact.
 You cannot allow your spouse to create a false reality, and sell it to the court.

 Understanding the Parenting Plan